September 7, 2018

 - Community service and volunteer activities (longevity of service, number of and variety of organizations, truly volunteer service, link to career ad personal goals, leadership roles – 20%)

-- Personal statement and unusual circumstances (clarity of statement, unusual hardships, first-generation college student, etc. – 5%)
+- Personal statement and unusual circumstances (Student states why he/she is deserving of scholarship; student facing unusual hardships; possible 1st generation college student – 5%)

 - Work experience (indicators of consistent work history, works well with others, can do multiple tasks, work experience is challenging – 5%)